g1y5x3/llm_gaokao/README.md

 因此，$f(3)$ 的值是 $\sqrt{3}$。
 ```
 ## Question Formatting rules
 All of the rules were based purely on observations.
 They are experimental and could lead to a pretty big variation in terms of model responses.
 Unfortunately this is also the biggest pain point of evaluating these models due to being closely related to BPE.
 1. Insert ` ` before and after `$` for equations and numbers.
 2. Use language specific punctuation characters - `，。？` for Chinese and `,.?` for English except within the equations.
+3. Use `newline` character for multiple choice questions and comprehensive questions.

 ### TODO: add some examples to illustrate this problem

 ## Evaluations (graded by hand)
 All model generation were configured with `temperature = 0`, and `max_length = 4096`